alexlawrence/declarative/README.md

 ####Distinct mappings

-By default mappings are "distinct".
-This means that a mapping callback for a certain element is only called once no matter how often the mapping is applied.
-This is especially useful when you encounter DOM changes but don´t want to apply a mapping to a specific DOM element.
+By default mappings are **distinct** meaning that a callback is called only once for every matching element no matter how often the mapping is applied.
+This default behavior can be changed by setting the **distinct** option to false.

 ```javascript
 declarative.mappings.add({